Master of Science in Computer and Information Sciences

 Admission Requirements

-Complete of the online graduate application along with the non-refundable application fee.
-All admission materials should be submitted to The Citadel Graduate College.
+- Submit the online graduate application along with the non-refundable application fee.

 - Complete a Bachelor’s degree from an accredited college or university with a cumulative GPA of 3.00 or higher.